roasting machine 1

 Common name: New England, Half-City, Cinnamon.

-Light coffee roasts are roasted for less amount of time, generally at a temperature of 350-degree F to 400-degree F. Light roasts will not have that oily texture in their body as they are not roasted for a long duration at high temperature.
-They generally come in a light brown colour.
-The longer you roast a bean, the more heat it pulls thereby increasing the caffeine and acidity.
+Light coffee roasts are roasted for a shorter amount of time, generally at a temperature of 350°F to 400-degree F. Light roasts will not have that oily texture in their body as they are not roasted for a long duration at high temperature.
+They generally come in light brown.
+The longer you roast a bean, the more heat it pulls, thereby increasing the caffeine and acidity.
 Hence, light roasts have the most caffeine content with high acidity.
-Lightly roasted coffee beans are mainly used in specialty coffee industries and cafes to deliver premium-rich unique flavours out of coffee.
+Lightly roasted coffee beans are mainly used in specialty coffee industries and cafes to deliver premium, unique flavours from coffee.

 1. Medium Roasts